WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 If you place the image block inside a group block, the options depend on the layout settings in the group block.

-- Without changes to the layout settings, you can align the image to the left, center, or right.
+- Without changes to the layout settings, you have the option to align the image to the left, center, or right.
-- When the layout setting inherits the width from theme.json, you can set the image's width to default, wide or full width.
+- When the layout setting inherits the width from `theme.json`, you can set the image's width to default, wide or full width.
 - When the content width and wide width have been specified, the image's width is adjusted and can be set to default, wide or full width.

 ## Custom templates

-Custom templates for posts, pages, and custom post types can be created by adding additional HTML files inside the `block-templates` folder.
+Custom templates for posts, pages, and custom post types are created by adding additional HTML files inside the `block-templates` folder.
 In a classic theme, templates are identified with a file header.
-In a block theme, you list templates in the theme.json file.

-All templates that are listed in the customTemplates section of theme.json will be selectable in the site editor.
+In a block theme, you list templates in the `theme.json` file.
+All templates that are listed in the `customTemplates` section of `theme.json` are selectable in the site editor.

-If you want to assign the template to a post or page in the block editor, the template's file name needs to be prefixed with either post or page.
+If you want to assign the template to a post or page in the block editor, the template's file name needs to be prefixed with either `post-` or `page-`.

-First, create a section called `customTemplates` at the root level of theme.json.
+First, create a section called `customTemplates` at the root level of `theme.json`.
 This section has two required keys:
 `Name`, which is the name of the template file without the file ending.
 `title`, which is the visible title of the template in the editors.